Bleyle823/Mokele-Mbembe/README.md

 ## Community Engagement:
 Decentralized Community Platforms: Develop decentralized community platforms on the blockchain where amateur fossil hunters can connect, share experiences, and collaborate.
 These platforms could also include educational resources and mentorship programs.

+# The following are some of the benefits of such a system

+# Smart Contract and Block Explorer

+The smart contract allows the project owner to set a funding goal and a duration for the crowdfunding campaign.
+Contributors can send Ether to the contract during the specified period.
+If the funding goal is reached before the deadline, the project owner can withdraw the funds.
+Otherwise, contributors can reclaim their contributions after the deadline has passed.

 ## Features included